oblador/react-native-progress/README.md

 `$ npm install react-native-progress --save`

-### ReactART based components
+### React Native SVG based components

-To use the `Pie` or `Circle` components, you need to install [React Native Art](https://github.com/react-native-community/art) in your project.
+To use the `Pie` or `Circle` components, you need to install [React Native SVG](https://github.com/react-native-svg/react-native-svg) in your project.

 ## Usage

-_Note: If you don't want the ReactART based components and it's dependencies, do a deep require instead: `import ProgressBar from 'react-native-progress/Bar';`._
+_Note: If you don't want the React Native SVG based components and it's dependencies, do a deep require instead: `import ProgressBar from 'react-native-progress/Bar';`._

 ```js
 import * as Progress from 'react-native-progress';